Yi is perhaps the most elastic writing system in the world.

-Yi is spoken by between 4 and 5 million people of the Yi tribes of Southwest China.
-The Yi (according to China Kindness Tourism) are animists, with elements of Daoism, shamanism and fetishism.
+The Yi are animists, with elements of Taoism, shamanism and fetishism.
 Shamans/medicine men are known as bimo or pimu.
 Bimo officiate at births, funerals and weddings.
-They are often seen along the street consulting ancient scripts.
-As animists, Yi worship the spirits of ancestors, hills, trees, rocks, water, earth, sky, wind, and forests.
+They are often seen in the street consulting ancient scripts.
+As animists, Yi worship the spirits of ancestors, hills, trees, rocks, water, earth, sky, wind and forests.
 Magic plays a major role in daily life through healing, exorcism, asking for rain, cursing enemies, blessing, divination and analysis of one’s relationship with the spirits.
 They believe dragons protect villages against bad spirits, and demons cause diseases.
-After someone dies they sacrifice a pig or sheep at the doorway to maintain relationship with the deceased spirit.
+After someone dies, they sacrifice a pig or sheep at the doorway to maintain a relationship with the deceased spirit.

-Originally it is said to have consisted of 1,840 characters, but Yi is so elastic, covering so many regional varieties, that there are as many as 90,000 recorded glyphs, including some 40 different ways of writing the word “stomach.”
+With such latitude for individual expression, it’s hardly surprising that over time the collective written Yi vocabulary became larger and larger.
+Originally the Yi script family is said to have consisted of 1,840 characters, but there are now as many as 90,000 recorded glyphs, including some forty different ways of writing the word “stomach.”